 Contact Progent for SQL Server 2019 Consulting and Development Expertise

 - Project Management: Progent offers project management services to help you adhere to leading practices to make sure your SQL Server 2019 initiative is carried out on schedule and within budget.
 Project can provide fast access to experts to help with any phase of project management including requirements analysis, preparedness assessment, system design, migration planning, configuring test environments, deployment, optimization, documentation, training, administration, and as-needed online or onsite consulting and debugging.

 - Database Migration: Progent's seasoned DBA consultants offer consulting expertise for all releases of SQL Server, including end-of-support (EOS) versions such as SQL Server 2008 R2.
 Progent can also provide Oracle expertise, MySQL software design and programming, and Microsoft Access consulting.
 Progent has 20 years of experience delivering database solutions and can help you move your databases and applications to SQL Server 2019 quickly and affordably.

 - Integration with Other Microsoft Products: Microsoft's extensive catalog of enterprise applications, operating systems, development platforms, management tools, and technologies rely on SQL Server as their core database engine.
-Progent's Microsoft-certified consultants can help you integrate SQL Server 2019 efficiently with other Microsoft products by offering services that include Windows Server 2022 configuration support, Windows Server 2019 migration expertise, SharePoint Server 2019 application design, Power BI reporting expertise, Exchange Server 2019 consulting and Office 365 Exchange Online integration, and Active Directory and Azure AD planning and troubleshooting.
+Progent's Microsoft-certified consultants can help you integrate SQL Server 2019 efficiently with other Microsoft products by offering services that include Windows Server 2022 configuration support, Windows Server 2019 migration expertise, SharePoint Server 2019 application design, Power BI reporting expertise, Exchange Server 2019 consulting and Microsoft 365 Exchange Online integration, and Active Directory and Azure AD planning and troubleshooting.

 - Reporting and Business Intelligence: Progent's Business Intelligence (BI) reporting consultants can help you use Microsoft's BI stack to build and share BI reports that can be accessed securely from any authorized endpoint.
 Progent can help you create PowerPivot models and use SQL Server 2019 Analysis Services to manage tabular databases.
 Progent's Power BI experts can help you connect to Power BI datasets using Microsoft Report Builder or SQL Server Data Tools and publish reports to SQL Server Reporting Services by using SQL Server Analysis Services connections.
 Progent can also help you integrate third-party BI reporting platforms like Crystal Reports with SQL Server 2019 or migrate from legacy reporting tools like FRx.